VoiceLayer/dispatch/README.md

 `node` is the node that owns the `pid` that should be used.
 If no service can be found then `{:error, reason}` will be returned.

+**NOTE** The `registry` option is currently ignored.
+Only the type and key are used when retrieving a key.

 ## Convenience API

 There are two modules that can be used.
 To register a service: